Do not hesitate to give us a call or text on whatsapp. We are an expert team and we are happy to talk to you.

 Habitat: Alpine desert

-Then after 2 hours of hiking along the Kibo crater rim near the celebrated snows takes you to Kilimanjaro’s true summit, Uhuru Peak here you will spend some times for taking photo’s.
+Then after 2 hours of hiking along the Kibo crater rim near the celebrated snows takes you to Kilimanjaro’s true summit, Uhuru Peak here you will spend some time taking photos.
 After your summit photos and taking in the view, descend back to the Kibo Huts, have lunch, rest, collect your equipment and continue down through re-cross the saddle to the Horombo Huts.
 Have dinner and overnight at Horombo Camp.

 Elevation: 4,703m Uhuru Peak 5,895m to Horombo Hut camp (3,720m)